Skip to Content

 Lavon Lake: Implementing a Watershed Protection Plan

-North Texas Municipal Water District will implement the Lavon Lake Watershed Protection Plan by incorporating some green infrastructure elements into new and existing development to reduce stormwater and pollutants entering the watershed.
+North Texas Municipal Water District implemented the Lavon Lake Watershed Protection Plan by constructing green infrastructure to reduce stormwater and pollutants entering the watershed.

 Map of the Lavon Lake watershed showing stream segments.